kiimmya/Recipe-Collection-Organizer/README.md

-Recipe Collection Organizer by Kim Diana COMFCI-25

-Project Description

-This project is a Recipe Collection Organizer helps users store and manage their recipes in a simple and organized way.
-With this program, users can:
-- Add new recipes – enter name, category, description, and ingredients
-- View all recipes – see a list or open a recipe to read full details
-- Update a recipe – change the name, category, ingredients, or cooking steps
-- Delete a recipe – remove it when it is no longer needed

-Each recipe contains:
-- Name (e.g., "Spagetti Bolognese", "San Sebastian Cheesecake")
-- Category (e.g., Main Course, Dessert, Soup, Breakfast)
-- Description (the cooking instructions, step by step)
-- List of ingredients (a number (quantity), and a unit (like grams, milliliters, or spoons) of each ingredient)

-The program has two different ways to use it:
-- Command Line Interface (CLI) – users type commands in the terminal.
-- Graphical User Interface (GUI) – users click buttons and see windows (made with Java Swing).

-All recipes are automatically saved to files on your computer.
-This means that when you close the program and open it again later, your recipes are still there.
-Nothing is lost.

-The program also checks what the user types – for example, it will not allow an empty recipe name or a negative amount of flour.
-If something goes wrong (like the save file is missing), the program shows a friendly message instead of crashing.

-This project uses:
-- Classes and objects – each recipe and ingredient is an object
-- Encapsulation – data is kept safe inside objects
-- Inheritance – a child class can reuse code from a parent class
-- Polymorphism – the same method can work differently for different types of objects

-Project Objectives

-The main goal of this project is to build a useful recipe organizer while practicing Java programming and OOP concepts.
-Here are the specific objectives.

-1. Implement CRUD operations:
-- Create: add a new recipe with all its details
-- Read: view one recipe or list all recipes
-- Update: change the name, category, ingredients, or description of an existing recipe
-- Delete: remove a recipe permanently

-2. Provide two user interfaces:
-- Command Line Interface (CLI) – for users who prefer typing commands
-- Graphical User Interface (GUI) using Java Swing – for users who prefer clicking buttons and menus

-3. Save data between sessions:
-- Use file storage (serialization or text files) so recipes are not lost after closing the program
-- Automatically load saved recipes when the program starts

-4. Apply OOP principles correctly:
-- Encapsulation: all fields are private, and access is done through public getters and setters
-- Inheritance: create a base class (e.g., Item) and at least one child class (e.g., Recipe)
-- Polymorphism: override methods from the parent class to provide specific behavior (e.g., getDescription())

-5. Validate user input:
-- Do not accept empty strings for names or categories
-- Do not accept zero or negative numbers for ingredient quantities
-- Show clear error messages and ask the user to try again

-6. Handle errors gracefully:
-- Catch file reading/writing errors without crashing
-- Handle invalid menu choices or recipe numbers with friendly prompts
-- Use try-catch blocks where necessary

-7. Organize code into modules:
-- Separate classes for different responsibilities
-- Recipe – stores recipe data
-- Ingredient – stores ingredient data
-- RecipeManager – handles CRUD and file saving
-- InputValidator – checks user input
-- Main – runs the CLI
-- RecipeGUI – runs the Swing interface

-8. Store full recipe details:
-- Recipe name, category, and description
-- Ingredients with name, quantity (as a number), and unit (g, kg, cup, tbsp, etc.)
-- Display ingredients in a clear column format

-9. Make the program user-friendly:
-- Clear menus with numbered options
-- Support command abbreviations (e.g., add or just a)
-- Allow uppercase and lowercase commands
-- Use indexes starting from 1 (not 0) so it's easier for users

-Overall, the project shows how to build a complete Java application that is both functional and user-friendly.
+### Recipe Collection Organizer by Kim Diana COMFCI-25

+### Project Description
+The Recipe Collection Organizer is a Java-based application designed to manage cooking recipes in a structured and user-friendly manner.
+The system enables users to add, view, update, and delete recipes.
+Each recipe contains a name, category, detailed cooking description, and a list of ingredients with associated quantities.

+The application provides both a Command Line Interface (CLI) and a Graphical User Interface (GUI) built with Java Swing.
+All recipe data is stored in external files, thereby ensuring persistence across program sessions.
+The program also incorporates input validation and error handling mechanisms to guarantee stable and reliable execution.

+This project demonstrates the practical application of fundamental Object-Oriented Programming (OOP) principles, including encapsulation, inheritance, and polymorphism.

+### Project Objectives
+The principal objective of this project is to develop a fully functional recipe management system while applying core Java programming and OOP concepts.

+The specific aims of the project are as follows:
+- Implement complete CRUD (Create, Read, Update, Delete) functionality for recipes.
+- Provide both CLI and GUI interfaces for user interaction.
+- Ensure data persistence through file storage.
+- Apply OOP principles (encapsulation, inheritance, polymorphism).
+- Validate user input to prevent incorrect or incomplete data entry.
+- Handle runtime errors using appropriate exception handling techniques.
+- Organize the program into modular, reusable classes.
+- Facilitate detailed recipe management, including ingredients and descriptions.

+### Project Requirements
+The system must satisfy the following requirements:
+1. Implement CRUD operations for recipe management.
+2. Provide a Command Line Interface (CLI) with menu-based navigation.
+3. Provide a Graphical User Interface (GUI) using Java Swing.
+4. Store recipe data including name, category, description, and ingredients.
+5. Allow users to add and manage multiple ingredients per recipe.
+6. Enable selective updates (name, category, ingredients, description).
+7. Save all data to files to ensure persistence across sessions.
+8. Validate user input (e.g., reject empty fields or invalid values).
+9. Implement error handling using try-catch constructs.
+10. Apply Object-Oriented Programming principles (encapsulation, inheritance, polymorphism).
+11. Display recipes in a structured format (summary view plus detailed view).
+12. Use one‑based indexing to facilitate user‑friendly navigation.

+### Documentation

+### Data Structures

+1. The project employs the following data structures:
+- ArrayList<Recipe> – to store all recipes dynamically.
+- ArrayList<Ingredient> – within each recipe to store its ingredients.
+These structures provide flexible resizing and simplified management of collections.

+2. Main Classes and Modules:
+- Recipe – stores recipe data (name, category, description, ingredients).
+- RecipeDetails – stores cooking instructions separately.
+- Ingredient – represents a single ingredient with name and amount.
+- RecipeApp (CLI) – handles console‑based user interaction.
+- RecipeGUI – provides the graphical interface using Java Swing.
+- FileManager – manages saving to and loading from files.

+3. Additional Module - Item (Base Class):
+- Item – a parent/base class that stores common properties such as name.
+- It is extended by the Recipe class to demonstrate inheritance.
+- This class helps reduce code duplication and supports reusable structure.

+4. Key Functions:
+- addRecipe() – creates a new recipe.
+- viewRecipes() – displays available recipes.
+- updateRecipe() – modifies selected recipe data.
+- deleteRecipe() – removes a recipe.
+- showDetails() – displays full recipe information.
+- save() / load() – handle file persistence.

+5. Algorithms Used:
+- Linear search for selecting recipes by index.
+- Iteration through ArrayLists for displaying data.
+- Conditional logic for handling menu commands.
+- File serialization (or structured file storage) for saving data.

+6. Challenges Faced:
+- Managing data synchronisation between the CLI and GUI components.
+- Ensuring correct saving and loading of complex objects to/from files.
+- Handling user input validation consistently across both interfaces.
+- Designing a clean class structure that effectively uses multiple OOP principles.